enescnby/rational-class-python/README.md

     --> This method makes the rational number the simplest if it has no parameter.

     --> If the user gives an integer parameter to this method and if the numerator and the denominator can be divided by parameter the method simplifies the rational number with this parameter.
-Else it returns the same rational number.

         Examples: